R0GGER/docker-wsusoffline/README.md

 Microsoft Security Essentials: localized installation files and virus definition updates.
 Microsoft Security Essentials is an optional installation for Windows Vista and 7.

 `-includewddefs8`
 Virus definition files for Windows 8 and higher.
 These are the same virus definition updates as for Microsoft Security Essentials, but without the localized installers.
+Therefore, "wddefs8" is a subset of "msse", and you should use -includemsse instead for the internal lists "all" and "all-win".

 **ADVANCED SETTINGS:**
 `-e ISO=no`
 Create an ISO after downloading wsus updates, yes or no.
 Path iso-file: /client/iso

+**Please note!**
+Docker-wsusoffline creates an ISO image of the whole client directory which can result in a (very) large ISO-file!
+ISO image - Profile "All" (All Windows and Office updates, 32-bit and 64-bit) = ~100GB

 `-e DOWNLOADERS="aria2c wget"`
 Set the search order for the supported download utilities.

 **Changelog:**
+Jun 19, 2019 - New: use ISO creation script from wsusoffline
 Nov 8, 2018 - New: Download utilities - aria2c and wget
 Apr 19, 2018 - Fix: Root problem, credits to [bigwave](https://github.com/bigwave)
 Mar 20, 2018 - New: Create an iso after downloading wsus updates